Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension

 When disregarding the full-pose control of the suspended load, a single carrier may be considered.
 In the literature, we find examples of a slung load suspended below a single multi-rotor~\cite{sreenath2013trajectory, pereira2016slung} or a small helicopter~\cite{bernard2009generic}.

 \textit{Cooperative} aerial manipulation allows for going beyond the single-carrier payload and avoids single points of failure.
-Among the examples of cooperative aerial manipulation with cables as manipulation tools, uncrewed helicopters have been used in~\cite{bernard2011autonomous}, while multirotor UAVs (Uncrewed Aerial Vehicles) have been more generally considered~\cite{michael2011cooperative, fink2011planning, li2021cooperative,gassner2017dynamic,wahba2024efficient, goodman2022geometric}.
+Among the examples of cooperative aerial manipulation with cables, uncrewed helicopters have been used in~\cite{bernard2011autonomous}, while multirotor UAVs (Uncrewed Aerial Vehicles) have been more generally considered~\cite{michael2011cooperative, fink2011planning, li2021cooperative,gassner2017dynamic,wahba2024efficient, goodman2022geometric}.
 The two-multirotor scenario has been largely studied, especially for the manipulation of bar-shaped loads~\cite{gabellieri2023equilibria,pereira2018asymmetric,8995928}.
 However, three is the minimum number of carriers that can control the full pose of a cable-suspended generic rigid body~\cite{jiang2012inverse}; such a 3-carrier system has been studied, e.g., in~\cite{9508879,michael2011cooperative, li2021cooperative,masone2016}.

 As it has been shown, e.g., in~\cite{leutenegger2016flying}, fixed-wing UAVs have a longer flight endurance than multirotor UAVs.
-However, they are constrained not to stop in mid-air.
-Furthermore, these platforms are unable to Vertical Take Off and Land (VTOL).
-Convertible UAVs such as tail sitters have an intermediate flight endurance.
-They have the feature of transitioning between VTOL platforms into fixed-wing ones, so as to exploit the benefit of the latter and multirotors, as well.
+However, they cannot stop in mid-air.
+Convertible UAVs, such as tail sitters, have intermediate flight endurance.
+They have the feature of transitioning between VTOL platforms and fixed-wing ones, so as to exploit the benefit of the latter and multirotors, as well.
 An example of such a design is in proposed~\cite{leutenegger2016flying}.
-Note that, when flying horizontally, also these platforms are constrained to follow non-stop trajectories.
+Note that, when flying horizontally, also these platforms are also constrained to follow non-stop trajectories.

-Exploring the compatibility of non-stop flights with cable manipulation tasks could lead to a groundbreaking class of cable-suspended aerial systems.
-These systems would enable energy-efficient aerial manipulation, seamlessly integrating long-distance transport with precise control of the load's pose.
+The compatibility of non-stop flights with cable manipulation tasks has been theorized in \cite{williams2009dynamics}, and \textit{point-mass-load} lifting using fixed-wing aircraft has been shown in \cite{quenneville2023experimental}. \cite{foss2026energy} demonstrates the potential energy efficiency of non-stop trajectories in manipulating a point-mass load even with standard quadrotor UAVs.
+More recently, the compatibility of non-stop flights with the cooperative manipulation of a \textit{rigid-body} pose has been explored.
+These systems might enable energy-efficient aerial manipulation, seamlessly integrating long-distance transport with precise control of the load's pose.